glaunay/omegaLoMo/README.md

 At the end, you should be able to observe some graphs corresponding to the first neighbors of each proteins of interest.

-These are the predicted interactions proteins-proteins in the genome of your organism.
+These are the proteins-proteins predicted interactions in the genome of your organism.

 ## Deployment

-If you want to use this pipeline with your own data set, make sure to check all input format
+If you want to use this pipeline with your own data set, make sure to check all input format.

 ## Built With